About

 • Self-acceptance and personal growth

-It’s easy to fall into all-or-nothing thinking.
-Sometimes feel like we must choose between one extreme or the other.
+It’s easy to fall into all-or-nothing thinking, feeling like we have to choose between one extreme or the other.

 But life is rarely all-or-nothing!
-Counseling can be about seeking balance, practicing flexibility, and even becoming more comfortable with the many uncertainties of life.
+Counseling can be about seeking balance, practicing flexibility, and taking steps toward goals even when fear or uncertainty show up.

 LGBTQIA+ friendly

-As someone who’s queer and nonbinary myself, I understand the importance of LGBTQIA+ affirming health care.
+Both personally and professionally, I understand the importance of LGBTQIA+ affirming health care.
 I have experience working with LGBTQIA+ clients and regularly seek out continuing education and consultation to deepen my knowledge and skills in this area.

 Neurodiversity affirming

-In counseling, we can work on improving quality of life and taking steps toward your goals from the perspective of self acceptance.
+In counseling, we can work together to define your goals on your terms, and through the lends of self acceptance.

 Evidence-based therapy approaches

-Because folks sometimes are seeking out a specific type of therapy, it can be helpful to mention that I have training in the following therapy approaches:
+Because folks sometimes are seeking out a specific type of therapy, it’s sometimes helpful to mention that I have training in the following therapy approaches:

 • Collaborative, strengths-based counseling